Uses of English verb forms: Present perfect

 I have lived in Paris for five years.

 He has held the record since he won his Olympic gold.

 We have eaten breakfast together every morning since our honeymoon.

 This implies that I still live in Paris, that he still holds the record and that we still eat together every morning (although the first sentence may also refer to some unspecified past period of five years).
-When the circumstance is temporary, the present perfect progressive is often appropriate in such sentences (see below); however, if the verb is one that does not use the progressive aspect, the basic present perfect is used in that case too:
+When the circumstance is temporary, the present perfect progressive is often appropriate in such sentences; however, if the verb is one that does not use the progressive aspect, the basic present perfect is used in that case too:

 Amy has been on the swing for ten minutes.

 The present perfect may refer to a habitual circumstance, or a circumstance being part of a theoretical or story narrative being given in the present tense (provided the circumstance is of an event's having taken place previously):

 Whenever I get home, John has usually already arrived.

 According to the plan, the speeches have already been given when the cake is brought out.

-The present perfect may also be used with future reference, instead of the future perfect, in those dependent clauses where future occurrence is denoted by present tense (see below).
+The present perfect may also be used with future reference, instead of the future perfect, in those dependent clauses where future occurrence is denoted by present tense.
 For example:

 When you have written it, show it to me.

-For the possibility of a present perfect subjunctive, see English subjunctive.
-For special use of the present perfect of get to express possession or obligation, see have got below.
-For the use of have been in place of have gone, see been and gone below.

 Present perfect progressive/continuous

 The present perfect continuous (or present perfect progressive) construction combines some of this perfect progressive aspect with present tense.
 It is formed with the present tense of have (have or has), the past participle of be (been), and the present participle of the main verb and the ending -ing.

 This construction is used for ongoing action in the past that continues right up to the present or has recently finished:

 I have been writing this paper all morning.

 Why are his eyes red?
 He has been crying.

 It is frequently used when stating for how long, or since when, something is the case:

 She has been working here since 1997.

 How long have you been sitting there?

 They have been arguing about it for two weeks.

 In these sentences the actions are still continuing, but it is the past portion of them that is being considered, and so the perfect aspect is used.
 (A sentence without perfect aspect, such as I am sitting here for three hours, implies an intention to perform the action for that length of time.)
-With stative verbs that are not used in the progressive, and for situations that are considered permanent, the present perfect (non-progressive) is used instead; for examples of this see above.
+With stative verbs that are not used in the progressive, and for situations that are considered permanent, the present perfect (non-progressive) is used instead.